Mitchell Arts Centre

 THIS IS YOUR HALF HOUR CALL

 This documentary is a non-stop timeline charting the 45 minutes prior to curtain-up on a typical performance of a play at the Mitch - presented by Newcastle Players.
 Four cameras - running continuously - show us all the activity backstage and front of house.
-All four films are on screen throughout, and we listen in to the various scenes in turn - FOH, backstage, male dressing oom and female dressing room.
+All four films are on screen throughout, and we listen in to the various scenes in turn - FOH, backstage, male dressing room and female dressing room.
 Finally we follow all participants to their positions for curtain-up.
-A real insight into what it took to prepare for a typical amateur performance before the refurbishment.
+This is a 20-minute version of the full video and gives a real insight into what it took to prepare for a typical amateur performance before the refurbishment.